 The watch must be slim, ideally made of gold, and on a black alligator strap.

-Some of the most popular black tie watches right now are Cartier, Omega, Jaeger-LeCoultre, and Patek Philippe.
+Some of the most popular black-tie watches right now are Cartier, Omega, Jaeger-LeCoultre, and Patek Philippe.

-That being said, I’ve seen recently the advent of luxury smartwatches at black tie events as well.
+That being said, I’ve recently seen the advent of luxury smartwatches at black-tie events as well.

-Obviously!
 However, don’t go for anything too fancy; the simpler, the better.